HumanSignal/label-studio/docs/source/templates/generative-chatbot-assessment.md

 Collect dataset examples and store them in `dataset.json` file.

-## How to configure the labeling interface
+## How to Configure the Labeling Interface

 The `Chatbot Model Assessment` template includes the following labeling interface in XML format: